blutjens/perc_neuron_ros_ur10/README.md

 inverse kinematics into UR10 joint states.
 Joints are checked on safety regulations and published to UR10.

-For explanation, setup instruction and detailed exeuction instructions read thesis: perc_neuron_lutjens_ics_thesis.pdf
+For explanation, setup instruction and detailed execution instructions email me [lutjens [at] mit [dot] edu] for the thesis: perc_neuron_lutjens_ics_thesis.pdf

 View follow_hand_demo_290716.ogv for a demonstration of the starting process.

+Edit: The code currently depends on a proprietary library by TUM called TMath::Mathtools.h.
+In order to run the code you will need to replace the library.
+I think it's only used for calculating an interpolating trajectory between two points.

 -------
 # On ROS Machine